 We provide premier legal representation with a unique combination of compassion, small firm personal attention, extensive litigation experience, and former insurance defense experience.
 These benefits all weigh in your favor when helping you navigate the emotional yet high-stakes financial consequences of your wrongful death case.

 Can I Still Sue for Damages If the Defendant Blames My Loved One for the Accident?

 Most likely.
-Under Florida’s comparative fault statute, as long as your loved one was not entirely at fault for their fatal accident, then you’ll still be able to recover some compensation.
+Under Florida’s modified comparative fault statute, as long as your loved one was not mostly at fault for their fatal accident, then you’ll still be able to recover some compensation.